solana-labs/solana/docs/src/proposals/fee_transaction_priority.md

 ```
 if let Some(blocked_transaction_queue) = self.blocked_transactions.get(completed_transaction.signature) {
     // Now push the rest of the queue to the head of `all_transaction_queues`, since we know
-    // everything in this blocked qeuue must be of higher priority, (since they were
+    // everything in this blocked queue must be of higher priority, (since they were
     // added to this queue earlier, this means they must have been peopped off the main
     // `transaction_accounts` queue earlier, hence higher priority)
     self.all_transaction_queues.push_front(blocked_transaction_queue.other_blocked_transactions);